open-telemetry/opentelemetry.io/content/en/docs/languages/php/instrumentation.md

 ## Example app preparation {#example-app}

-This page uses a modified version of the example app from [Getting Started](/docs/languages/php/getting-started/) to help you learn about instrumenting your code.
+These instructions use a modified version of the example app from [Getting Started](/docs/languages/php/getting-started/) to help you learn how to instrument your PHP code.

-You don't have to use the example app: if you want to instrument your own app or library, follow the instructions here to adapt the process to your own code.
+If you want to instrument your own app or library, follow the instructions to adapt the process to your own code.

 ### Dependencies {#example-app-dependencies}

-In an empty directory initialize a minimal `composer.json` file:
+In an empty directory, initialize a minimal `composer.json` file with the following content:

 ```shell
 composer init \